Timișoara: Ottoman rule (1552–1716)

-1716–1860: Habsburg rule
+Habsburg rule (1716–1860)

 After the victory at Petrovaradin on 5 August 1716, the Austrian army led by Prince Eugene of Savoy decided to conquer Timișoara.
 The Ottoman military, the kuruc and the Turkish civilian population were forced to leave the city after a 48-day siege marked by repeated bombings that destroyed much of the city's buildings.
 After the Treaty of Passarowitz (1718), the Banat of Temeswar became the province of the Habsburg monarchy and was proclaimed "possession of the Crown" with a military administration which ruled Timișoara until 1751 when it was replaced by a civil one.

-After the conquest of Banat, the imperial authorities in Vienna began an extensive process of colonization, inviting especially German Catholics from Württemberg, Swabia, Nassau, etc. who would become known as Banat Swabianss.
+After the conquest of Banat, the imperial authorities in Vienna began an extensive process of colonization, inviting especially German Catholics from Württemberg, Swabia, Nassau, etc. who would become known as Banat Swabians.
 In Timișoara, the Swabians settled mainly in Fabric, where they strongly developed craftsmanship.
 The main function of Timișoara during this period was that of a military fortress.
 The existing fortifications could not cope with the new military techniques, so the entire fortress was rebuilt in a late, flat and inconsistent adaptation of the Vauban style.
 It had an area 10 times larger than the medieval Turkish fortress.
 Between 1728 and 1732, Bega River was regulated, creating a navigable canal.

 Under the political pressure of the Hungarian Diet, the Viennese Imperial Court accepted that the three counties of Banat to be reincorporated into the Hungarian Kingdom, in 1779.
 In 1781 Joseph II declared Timișoara free from the county authority and, to prevent the nobles from interfering with the administration of the city, he raised it to the rank of a "free royal city".
 This status would secure Timișoara's internal self-government, the right to have representatives in the Diet and that of disposing its own revenues.
 The city was under siege in 1848 for 107 days.
 The Hungarians unsuccessfully tried to capture the fortress in the battle of Temesvár.
 It was the last major battle in the Hungarian Revolution of 1848.
 By the March Constitution, the region was incorporated to the Voivodeship of Serbia and Banat of Temeschwar, which became a crownland of the Austrian Empire.
-The new imperial province, the existence of which had also been consecrated by the imperial decree of 18 November 1849, was ruled both militarily and civilly, and the official languages were German and "Illyrian" (what would come to be known as Serbo-Croatian).
+The new imperial province, the existence of which had also been consecrated by the imperial decree of 18 November 1849, was ruled both militarily and civilly.
 Timișoara was designated as the residence of the governor, and the city maintained its privileges as a free royal city.